-If you are planning on traveling to Spain, you should know, lunch is totally different from anywhere else around the world.
+If you are planning on traveling to this Mediterranean country, you should know, lunch is totally different from anywhere else around the world.
 To begin with, lunch time is way latter, but not jut that, it is also the most important meal of the day, therefore, traditional Spanish lunch foods are usually super heavy.

 Today we will show you some of the most important traditional Spanish lunch meals as well as many other things you must know about having a typical lunch in Spain.

 Doesn´t matter if you are at home or visiting the country, if you want to try the best Spanish lunch food recipes, you can´t miss any of the ones we are going to show you below.
 Here you can find the top 10 Spanish lunch foods:

 Of course, we had to start our list of Spanish lunch foods with one of our favorites!

 Croquettes are usually eaten as a tapa in bars and restaurants, but they are heavy and in some places their size is huge, so they can perfectly be a first plate or a starter.

 Although it is believed croquettes were originated in France, at this point, Spaniards love them so much, that we can even consider it a Spanish meal.
 There are many kinds of croquettes, but the most famous ones are made with, mushrooms, chicken or jam (which are the Spanish ones) We won´t lie to you, cooking croquettes takes a lot of time, but it is totally worth it, below you can find our recipe.

 🥩2.
 Spanish Pork Chops

 Before you say anything, no, Pork Chops are not from Spain, it is an international meal that you will be to try in almost every country in the world, but there are many reasons why we rank them in this list of lunch foods in Spain.